wendyverdonk93/docs/content/payments/methods/credit-and-debit-cards/user-guide/glossary.md

 ### reversal
 When a customer cancels an order paid by debit card and takes the funds back.

-### token/tokenization
-Tokenization is storing customer payment details as a token (a unique string of numbers).
-For customers, it makes future payments faster and easier.
-For merchants, it enables repeatedly debiting customers, e.g. for subscriptions.

 ### Uncleared transactions
 When a customer has initiated a transaction, but the funds are reserved while the transaction is checked and authorized, e.g. because the MultiSafepay fraud filter detected unusual or risky patterns in the order data.
 Once authorized, the funds are captured and transferred to the collecting party.
 For credit card payments, merchants must manually check and authorize Uncleared transactions.